royaltm/rust-fractx-wasm-demo/README.md

 Now point some http server to serve files from `static` directory.
 Make sure it has mime type: `application/wasm` assigned to `.wasm` files.
-On windows one may use this registry file [[resources/wasm.mime-type.reg]].
+On windows one may use this [registry file](resources/wasm.mime-type.reg).

 I'am quite used to [devd](https://github.com/cortesi/devd/releases), e.g.: